 The arts are struggling in our city, hit hard by the pandemic, with job losses, the closure of venues, and a lack of opportunities.
 There are other issues to consider: the cost of living, competitive job markets, unpaid internships, poor representation within creative industries, and many more.

 Uncertain and unprecedented are two words we hear far too often.
 It’s time we got rid of them and created our own optimism.
-Who better to propose solutions to these issues than you, the creative students who are directly affected by them?
+Who better to begin proposing alternatives to the current status quo than you, the creative students who are directly affected by them?

 We're looking for UAL students and staff to participate in an assembly, involving a series of talks and workshops.
-Together, you’ll explore different themes regarding arts and culture in London and produce a set of demands to be included in the manifesto.
+Together, you’ll have the opportunity to explore:

 Think Big.
 Think Bold.

-We’re looking for a cohort of students and staff to join the Creative Manifesto Assembly, where you’ll work together to produce a set of demands for the manifesto.
+We’re looking for a cohort of students and staff to join the Creative Manifesto Assembly, where you’ll explore and discuss different aspects of arts and culture in London.

-Participants will be split into working groups of their choice, each exploring a particular theme: Sustainability, Decolonizing the Arts, Cost of Living, Accessibility and Cross-Sector Collaboration.
+Participants will be split into working groups of their choice, each exploring a particular theme: Sustainability, Decolonizing the Arts, Accessibility, Working and Living in London as a Creative and Cross-Sector Collaboration.

-To encourage ambitious considerations for ways to support creatives in London, the initial meeting of each working group will be facilitated by organisations and individuals currently addressing the groups’ respective themes.
+To encourage ambitious considerations for ways to support creatives in London, the first half of each working group will be facilitated by organisations and individuals currently addressing the groups’ respective themes.

 *All meetings will take place on Zoom on Wednesday afternoons outside of regular teaching and learning times.